 Where God Dwells

-Outside of the contacts of Jesus and the early church with the Temple and their conflicts with its priestly authorities, the New Testament shows minimal interest in the Jewish temple structure built in Jerusalem.
-Far more frequent are the applications of temple language and imagery to the new covenant community built around Jesus.
-What the old Temple and its predecessor, the Tabernacle, foreshowed is now coming to fruition among his disciples, the “Body of Christ.”
+Apart from the contacts between Jesus and the early church with the priestly authorities from the Temple, the New Testament shows minimal interest in the Jewish Temple in Jerusalem.
+Far more frequent are the applications of temple language and imagery to the New Covenant community built by Jesus and his original apostles.
+What the old Temple and its predecessor, the Tabernacle, foreshowed is coming to fruition among his disciples, the “Body of Christ.”

-For example, Paul applies the Greek term rendered the “Sanctuary of God” to the church in Corinth, and he uses related temple language when describing congregations of believers elsewhere.
+For example, Paul applies the Greek term rendered “Sanctuary of God” to the Assembly in the city of Corinth, and he uses related temple language when describing congregations of believers elsewhere.

-Many of the same Greek terms the New Testament applies to the church are from the Septuagint translation of the Hebrew Bible when describing the Tabernacle in the wilderness as well as the Temple in Jerusalem.
+Many of the same Greek terms the New Testament applies to the Assembly of God are from the Septuagint translation of the Hebrew Bible when it describes the Tabernacle in the wilderness as well as the later Temple complex in Jerusalem.

-While Paul’s usage is metaphorical, it illustrates the identity of God’s people under the New Covenant inaugurated by Jesus.
-In his epistles, the English term “sanctuary of God” translates the Greek clause ton naon tou theou, and the noun naos means “sanctuary.”
-Most often it refers to the inner sanctum, the sanctuary proper, and not to the entire Temple complex.
+While Paul’s usage is metaphorical, it illustrates the identity of God’s people under the New Covenant.
+In his epistles, the English term “Sanctuary of God” translates the Greek clause ton naon tou theou, and the noun naos means “sanctuary.”
+Most often it refers to the inner sanctum, the sanctuary proper, and not the entire Temple complex.

-Paul applies the term to the church four times in his two letters to the Corinthians, and once he uses the noun naos by itself in Ephesians for the assembly of God that is now comprised of Jewish and Gentile disciples of Jesus:
+Paul applies the term to the local congregation four times in his two letters to the Corinthians, and once he uses the noun naos by itself in Ephesians for the Assembly of God that consists of Jewish and Gentile followers of Jesus:

-The church is the “Sanctuary” of God because, like the ancient Tabernacle and Temple, it is where the presence of God now dwells (the “habitation of God in the Spirit”).
-And it is His presence that makes the church “holy,” and therefore, something not to be violated, sullied, disrespected, or otherwise desecrated.
+The local assembly is the “Sanctuary” of God because, like the ancient Tabernacle and Temple, it is where the presence of God dwells (the “habitation of God in the Spirit”).
+It is His presence that makes it “holy,” and therefore, something not to be violated, sullied, disrespected, or otherwise desecrated.

 THE SANCTUARY IS HOLY

 Paul summoned believers to live holy lives by learning to remain “separate” from sin and idolatry.
-As before, he identified the church as the “Sanctuary of God,” the place where He dwells.
-To fortify his point, he cited two passages from the Hebrew Bible:
+As before, he identified the Assembly as the “Sanctuary of God,” the place where He dwells.
+To fortify his point, he cited two passages found in the Hebrew Bible:

-Previously, he linked the “Spirit” to the presence of God that now dwells in the assembly.
-The gift of the Spirit possessed by believers demonstrates that God is dwelling among His people, and collectively, they constitute the “sanctuary of God” in the present age as well as in each city or region in which the church resides.
+Previously, he linked the “Spirit” to the presence of God that now dwells in the Assembly.
+The Gift of the Spirit possessed by believers demonstrates that God now dwells among His people, and therefore, they collectively constitute the “Sanctuary of God” in each city or region where they reside.

-Thus, Paul identifies the church as the “Sanctuary of God,” and that identification is built on promises from the Hebrew Bible.
-Moreover, as he teaches elsewhere, the institutions of the old covenant were “types” and “shadows” of the true realities that Jesus has actualized in the New Covenant - (Colossians 2:16-17).
+Hence, Paul identifies the local assembly of believers as the “Sanctuary of God,” and that identification is built on promises of a New Covenant from the Hebrew Bible.
+As he teaches elsewhere, the institutions of the old covenant were “types” and “glimpses” of the true realities that Jesus is now actualizing in the New Covenant - (Colossians 2:16-17).

-The Tabernacle and Temple were “types and glimpses” that foreshadowed the greater reality when God would indwell His people under the New Covenant.
-And now, wherever followers of Jesus are gathered in worship, the Spirit of God is present dwelling and working among his people, the new and greater “Sanctuary of God.”
+The Tabernacle and Temple were “types and shadows” of the greater reality when God would indwell His people.
+Now, wherever followers of Jesus are gathered in worship, the Spirit of God is present and working among his people, the “Sanctuary of God.”